Continuing Education Activity

 - NAION (Non-arteritic anterior ischemic optic neuropathy) and painless decrease in vision in one eye, which is usually irreversible.
 Its pathophysiology is unknown, but it shows an increased incidence in patients with hypertension, diabetes, hyperlipidemia, and cardiovascular disease.

-- Hearing loss - Sensorineural hearing loss due to unclear pathophysiology has been observed in a few case studies, which prompted the FDA to issue a warning about the risk of hearing loss from the use of PDE5I.
+- Hearing loss - Sensorineural hearing loss due to unclear pathophysiology has been observed in a few case studies, prompting the FDA to issue a warning about hearing loss from using PDE5I.

 - Priapism occurs infrequently, but the risk increases if concomitantly used with other ED meds.
 Some recent studies have documented using PDE5 inhibitors daily to prevent the development of this rare occurrence of priapism.